SuperGeekery: A blog probably of interest only to nerds by John F Morton.

 Now click the Start function button and generate your .webm video.

-Now that Safari added support for .webm, you might be wondering why we’re making another version of the video at all.
-In my tests, Safari’s support of .webm video doesn’t include support for the alpha channel.
+Now that Safari added support for .webm, you might be wondering why we’re making another version of the video.
+Unfortunately, in my tests, Safari’s .webm video support doesn’t include support for the alpha channel.
 A black background is shown where you’d expect the transparency to be used.

 Why not use an .mp4 with an alpha channel?
-That’s what we’re going to do, but it’s not the traditional H.264 video you may be familiar with.
+We will do that, but it’s not the traditional H.264 video you may be familiar with.

-After a little online research, you may incorrectly discover the .mp4 video file does not support an alpha channel.
+After some online research, you may incorrectly discover the .mp4 video file does not support an alpha channel.
 This was my assumption, too, but I was conflating an mp4 file and an H.264 video file as the same thing.
-There is a difference though.
-H.264 is the codec, the piece of software, that converts the uncompressed video into a stream of compressed bits.
-The filetype, .mp4 (or .webm, or .avi, etc.) contains the stream of video and/or audio.
+There is a difference, though.
+H.264 is the codec, the piece of software that converts the uncompressed video into a stream of compressed bits.
+The file type .mp4 (or .webm, or .avi, etc.), contains the stream of video and/or audio.

 Shutter Encoder settings for H.265 video